 But Kik’s main rebuttal is that kin is a currency—so securities laws don’t apply.

-Page 11 of the 1934 Securities Exchange Act says this:
+Let’s take a look at Page 11 of the 1934 Securities Exchange Act.
+It says:

 “The term ‘‘security’’ means any note, stock, treasury stock, security future, security-based swap, bond, debenture, certificate of interest or participation in any profit-sharing agreement… but shall not include currency or any note, draft, bill of exchange, or banker’s acceptance which has a maturity at the time of issuance.”